 When we print the cover of the book, it needs to be printed on one sheet.
 So, the entire cover needs to be on a single page.
 Typically (for a soft cover book) the cover has a back cover, spine and front cover.
 Back cover and Front Cover should need no explanation.
-Spine in the part that covers the thickness of the book; so obviously its width depends on the number of pages in the book.
-Therefore before you design your cover, you need to know the exact specification of your book.
-This means knowing the page size, number of pages as well as the binding to be used.
-Once you know these two things, you can calculate the size of your cover in mm or inches.
-For submitting a cover to Pothi.com, the correct size of the cover can be calculated using the table available on the Cover Specification page.
+Spine is the part that covers the thickness of the book; so obviously its width depends on the number of pages in the book.
+Therefore, before you design your cover, you need to know the exact specifications of your book.
+This means knowing the page size, number of pages, and the type of binding to be used.
+Once you know these three things, you can calculate the size of your cover in mm or inches.
+For submitting a cover to Pothi.com, the correct size of the cover can be calculated using the table available on the Cover Specifications page.

 And remember, this is the physical size.
 This size should be at 300 DPI.

 Finally do not forget to place the back cover, spine and front cover at the right place.
 Open a book and look at its cover.
-It will have back cover on the left, spine in the middle and front cover on right (except when you are using an RTL language like Arabic or Urdu).
-That's how these should be placed on the cover design you are designing too.
+It will have the back cover on the left, the spine in the middle and the front cover on the right (except when you are using an RTL language like Arabic or Urdu).
+That's how these should be placed on the cover you are designing too.

 Getting the resolution right in Graphics Software

-In most graphics software, you need to specify the size of the image and resolution in the very beginning while creating a new image.
+In most graphics software, you need to specify the size of the image and its resolution at the very beginning while creating a new image.

 In Photoshop, when you create a new image, you will see a dialog like the one in the image here